tru3-f8/disneyplus-clone/README.md

 # About
 The Disney+ clone is built with React.js, CSS Stock (styled) Components, and Firebase.
-This website uses Google auth for authentication from Firebase.
 It uses Redux for state management.

 ## Dependencies
 react-router-dom